LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 (ZeroTouchServer)   (new switches)
 ```

-Network Components:
+## Network Components:
 - **DHCP Server**: A DHCP server is essential in our network for directing new devices to retrieve their base configurations from a file server.
   - It can be set up using an existing router (like R1) or by installing one on the ZeroTouchServer.
-- **File Server**: In our setup, we use an HTTP server that hosts the base configuration files.
+- **File Server**: In our setup, we use an HTTP or ZTP to act as file server that hosts the base configuration files(ztp.py).
-  - The HTTP server and the new devices are on the same network, simplifying the retrieval process.
+  - the new swiches shoud have reacbiletuy to the file server.

-Device Boot-up Process:
+## Device Boot-up Process:
 Upon booting, a new switch will:
 1. Contact the DHCP server to obtain an IP address and the location of the file server.
 2. The switch will reach out to the file server to download its base configuration(ztp.py).